brandoncc/fun_with_bits.rb/README.md

 # FunWithBits

-A partial bitset implementation built simply to help me learn about dealing with bits, not a production-ready library.
+A bitset implementation built simply to help me learn about dealing with bits, not a production-ready library.
+The API was created by first writing tests that would mirror the basic functionality from std::bitset from C++20.
+After that, I implemented the functionality to make those tests pass.

+I had to replace C++ methods like `^=` with functions that were Ruby-syntax-friendly.
+They ended up being named with english-language descriptions, such as `xor!` and `shift_left!`.

+There is also some functionality which hasn't been implemented such as allowing `#to_s` to output characters other than zeroes and ones.
+Since my main focus is on working with bits, I have chosen to leave these extra "nice to have" features out for now.

 ## Installation